Guide to Creating a Personal Space

 Inspiration Board and Photos

-My inspiration board is my very favorite thing in my getaway space.
-You can add anything that makes you happy, inspires your, or reminds you of your goals.
+My inspiration board is more of a prayer board and is my very favorite thing in my getaway space.
+I tend to pin my prayers for my family and prayer request, but you can add anything that makes you happy, inspires your, or reminds you of your goals.
 My inspiration board has goals, prayer reminders, and little odds and ends that make me happy.
 The sky is the limit when it comes to inspiration boards.

 Having a diffuser in your personal space doesn't only add ambience, but it is also a great way to add essential oils that help you achieve your personal space goals.